Saje Vital Signs - First Aid And Cpr Training

 Frequently Asked Questions (FAQ)

 • What if I'm afraid to perform CPR?
 It’s understandable to feel apprehensive.
-However, doing nothing is far worse than attempting CPR.
+On the flip side, doing nothing is far worse than attempting CPR.
 Even imperfect CPR can increase the chances of survival.
 Proper training can alleviate some of your fears.

 • How often should I renew my CPR certification?
 The frequency varies depending on your profession and certifying organization.
 Generally, it's recommended to renew your certification every 1-2 years to ensure you are up-to-date with the latest techniques.